dgraph-io/dgraph/wiki/content/deploy/decrypt.md

 * Making major changes to your data or schema by directly editing an RDF file or schema file

-To support these scenarios, Dgraph Enterprise Edition includes a `decrypt` command that decrypts encrypted RDF and schema files.
+To support these scenarios, Dgraph includes a `decrypt` command that decrypts encrypted RDF and schema files.
 To learn how to export RDF and schema files from Dgraph, see:
 [Dgraph Administration: Export database](/deploy/dgraph-administration/#exporting-database).